Message from the President

 Professional Development and Networking

-- Focused on creating opportunities for women to build community and connection here on campus
+Focused on creating opportunities for women to build community and connection here on campus, including outreach to new members through a Thrive! ambassador program

-We have been intentional about creating opportunities to advance women throughout our own organizational structure.
+Since the beginning, Thrive! has been intentional about creating opportunities to advance women throughout our own organizational structure.
 Often, women continue in their growth and development, but find few opportunities to practice their skills within their current roles.
 We have many opportunities through committee work, both chair and officer roles, our ambassador program, and mentoring for women to work with and learn from one another.
-Our bylaws support short terms for leadership positions to encourage movement giving more women the change to practice their skills in a safe, low risk environment.
+Our bylaws support short terms for leadership positions to encourage movement giving more women the change to practice their skills in a safe, low-risk environment.
 These opportunities also provide access and exposure to leaders at Notre Dame as well as people from other areas of campus one may not cross paths with otherwise.